 All students will receive at least two evaluations during their time as a student employee.
 All evaluations will be forwarded to the Office of Financial Aid and Veterans Affairs and kept in the student's file.

 What are the rules and regulations?

 Students are encouraged to remain in the same position for the entire academic year.
 Periods of short employment may not look favorable to future employers.
 Work-study is an opportunity to establish a good work record for your resume and obtain future letters of reference.
-If you are experiencing problems in your work area, you are encouraged to discuss concerns with your supervisor.
-If conflicts cannot be resolved, please contact the work-study coordinator.
-If you decide to quit your job, you should submit a written letter of resignation with your final date to your supervisor at least two weeks in advance.
+If a work-study is experiencing problems in their department, they are encouraged to discuss concerns with their direct supervisor.
+If conflicts cannot be resolved, please contact the Financial Aid/VA Specialist.
+If a student decides to quit, they should submit a written letter of resignation with the final date to their supervisor at least two weeks in advance.

 A student or supervisor may terminate the work-study position and contract at any time.